 For Panamian corporations there must be a secretary.
 Secretary is appointed by the Board of directors.
 Secretary should be an individual and can also be a director.
 There are no requirements to the residency and qualification of the secretary.

-The minimum number of founders of a Panamanian company is two.
+The minimum number of founders of a Panamanian company is one.
+A shareholder may be a legal or natural person from any country.
 The founders can be nominees who must submit the necessary documents to the registration chamber to register the company.
-After registration, only one shareholder is required.
-A shareholder may be a legal or natural person from any country.

 Annual meetings are not required.
 The Board of Directors may decide to hold an annual meeting of shareholders.
 Such meeting must be held within Panama, except as otherwise provided in the Memorandum of Association.
 In this case, meetings of shareholders can be held by telephone, fax and other electronic means of communication.
 The minutes indicating the method of conducting the meeting, as well as the decisions of the meeting, must be drawn up in writing and signed by all participants.